zacwillmington/open_house/notes.md

 TODO
-    - Github oAuth error.

-    - Refactor(let vs const)

     - remove previous and next buttons when on the first and last apts.

     - Look into moving all lodash templates to one file and requiring file of some sort of partial

-    - Comments to separate content
+    - Comments to separate content in views

     - apartment show AJAx need to update the Agent contact info.

     - accessibility